 \subsection{Colour corrections for CIB and IR shot-noise}

-We give here the colour corrections useful for joined CIB analysis in HFI, ACT, SPT and \textit{Herschel}/SPIRE.
-To have an idea of the errors linked to the spectral energy distributions (SED) used to compute ${\cal C}$, we use two different CIB SEDs, \begin{itemize} \item from \cite{gispert2000} fit of FIRAS measurements \item from \cite{bethermin2012model} empirical model of galaxy evolution. \end{itemize} We recommend using the CIB from \cite{bethermin2012model} as it comes from an unified model based on our current understanding of the evolution of main-sequence and starburst galaxies.
+We give here colour corrections that are useful for joined CIB analyses in HFI, ACT, SPT, and \textit{Herschel}/SPIRE.
+To have an idea of the errors linked to the SED used to compute ${\cal C}$, we used two different CIB SEDs, \begin{itemize} \item from \cite{gispert2000} fit of FIRAS measurements \item from \cite{bethermin2012_model} empirical model of galaxy evolution. \end{itemize} We recommend using the CIB from \cite{bethermin2012_model} as it comes from a unified model based on our current understanding of the evolution of main-sequence and starburst galaxies.
 It reproduces all recent measurements of galaxy counts from the mid-IR to the radio, including counts per redshift slice.
 It is probably more accurate than the FIRAS measurements.
 Colour corrections ${\cal C}$ are given in Table~\ref{tab:cc}.
-We can use the same colour corrections for both the star-forming galaxy shot noise and the clustered power spectrum (as the SEDs are very similar).
+We can use the same colour corrections for the star-forming galaxy shot noise and the clustered power spectrum (as the SEDs are very similar).